 The scope of this research area covers the development of:

 - Practical monitoring strategies that do not negatively affect post-closure safety, including devices, techniques and methods of data treatment for implementation.
 This includes monitoring strategies for site characterisation, facility construction and operation, and contribution to the safety assessments.

-- Monitoring strategies for current and future requirements for steps leading to closure of facilities in an operational disposal system.
-This also includes requirements for post-closure monitoring of the geological disposal system and monitoring of progress in relevant scientific and technological areas.
+- Monitoring strategies for current and future requirements for steps leading to closure of the facilities in an operational disposal system.
+It also considers requirements for monitoring dedicated to the post-closure phase of the geological disposal system and monitoring of progress in relevant scientific and technological areas.